lorestudios/wiki-lorecraft/docs/documentation/custom.md

     text="Asset Brush is a schematic selection, collection and management tool to let you build your own libraries of schematics!"
   />
 </CustomFeature>

-## Support us on Patreon

-Both of these custom plugins can be found on Patreon.
-Try the plugins out at **play.lorecraft.online** and then support and download them from **Patreon** if you find them useful!